 Overview

 The Admin section of Accelerator contains everything from API keys to User Configuration to System Defaults.
 When setting up a new Accelerator, or stepping into a manager role in an existing Accelerator system, the Admin section must be understood.
+The Admin section is grouped into four different categories: Users and Accounts, Data, Campaign, and System.

 Table of Contents